Radial Duality Part II: Applications and Algorithms: Conditioning of the Radially Dual Problem

 and

 respectively.
 This condition has a long history in nonsmooth optimization (see Burke and Ferris~\cite{Burke1993} as a classic reference establishing the prevalence of sharp minima).
-The two global sharp error bounds~\eqref{eq:sharp-upper-bound} and~\eqref{eq:sharp-lower-bound} are dually related as follows. \begin{proposition} For any upper semicontinuous, strictly upper radial $f$ satisfying~\eqref{eq:sharp-upper-bound} at $x^*\in\varSpace$ with constant $C$, then $f^\Gamma$ satisfies~\eqref{eq:sharp-lower-bound} at $y^*=x^*/f(x^*)$ with constant
+The two global sharp error bounds~\eqref{eq:sharp-upper-bound} and~\eqref{eq:sharp-lower-bound} are dually related. \begin{proposition} For any upper semicontinuous, strictly upper radial $f$ { with points $(y^*,f^\Gamma(y^*))=\Gamma(x^*,f(x^*))$} satisfying~\eqref{eq:sharp-upper-bound} at $x^*\in\varSpace$ with constant $C$, then $f^\Gamma$ satisfies~\eqref{eq:sharp-lower-bound} at $y^*$ with constant $ C/(C\|x^*\|+f(x^*)).$ \end{proposition} \begin{proof} Denote the assumed upper bound on $f$ from sharpness as $ h(x) := f(x^*) - C\|x-x^*\|$.
+Then $h_+$ must be strictly upper radial due to~\eqref{eq:concave-strict-radial-NS-condition} since $h$ is concave with $h(0)= 2h(x^*/2) - h(x^*)\geq 2f(x^*/2) - f(x^*)> 0$ where the first equality uses that $h$ is linear on the segment $[0,x^*]$, the inequality uses that $h(x^*/2)\geq f(x^*/2)$, and the strict inequality uses that $f$ is strictly upper radial.
+The upper radial transformation $h^\Gamma_+$ is lower bounded by our claimed sharpness lower bound for any $y\in\varSpace$